On Heroes and Tombs: Literary significance and criticism

-This work, filled with dark and emotional imagery, is considered by many to be Sabato's magnum opus, and the section Informe sobre ciegos ("Report on the Blind"), about Fernando's distorted obsession with, and fear of, the blind, is a haunting, nightmarish contribution to Latin American literature.
+On Heroes and Tombs, filled with dark and emotional imagery, is considered by many to be Sabato's magnum opus, and the section Informe sobre ciegos ("Report on the Blind"), about Fernando's distorted obsession with, and fear of, the blind, is a haunting, nightmarish contribution to Latin American literature.

 References to actual history, geography and current science

-Interspersed with the text of the novel, as an almost surrealistic running commentary on it, is the italicised narrative of the flight, killing and ensuing odyssey of Juan Lavalle, a classic Argentine subject.
+Interspersed with the text of On Heroes and Tombs, as an almost surrealistic running commentary on it, is the italicised narrative of the flight, killing and ensuing odyssey of Juan Lavalle, a classic Argentine subject.

-Cultural influence
+Adaptions

-John Malkovich has optioned the film rights for this novel.
+John Malkovich has optioned the film rights for On Heroes and Tombs.

-Swedish melodic death metal band At the Gates' album At War with Reality has lyrics based on this book.
+Swedish melodic death metal band At the Gates' album At War with Reality has lyrics based on the novel.
 Its intro is a quote from this book.